 Leopard geckos are fascinating little creatures.
 The small lizard is a land-dwelling gecko that is nocturnal and because it is considered lower maintenance than other lizards and reptiles, it is also widely acknowledged as being an easier lizard to care for compared to other pet reptiles.

 Part of the appeal of the leopard gecko is that many of its habits and its characteristics are alien to us.
-They shed roughly every 4-8 weeks, as adults, because they outgrow the skin they’re in.
+They shed roughly every 4 to 8 weeks, as adults, because they outgrow the skin they’re in.
 They have large eyes and are one of the only reptiles with eyelids and that can close their eyes.
 Another characteristic they possess that we would consider unusual is the ability to drop their tail.

 What Does It Mean?